gersteinlab/cbb752b23/info.md

 - http://catalog.yale.edu/ycps/academic-regulations/completion-of-course-work/
 - Brief presentation on how to cite correctly : http://archive.gersteinlab.org/mark/out/log/2012/06.12/cbb752b12/cbb752_cite.ppt

-## Recommended readings
+## Useful Background Books & Websites

-If you want to get more background for the course, here are some recommendations:

-There are many textbooks that you can access through [Yale's e-library](https://elibrary.med.yale.edu/) Many of them cover the same material, but these should cover the core background that you need:
+If you want to get more background for the course, here are some resources.
+All of the following textbooks you can access online through [Yale's e-library](https://elibrary.med.yale.edu/).
+Many of them cover the same material, but these should cover the core background that you need:

-On the bio side:
+### Biology related

 **Essentials of Molecular Biology by Malathi V**